r-cemper/SQLgateway-Magnificent-7/README.md

 ```
 docker-compose up -d   && docker-compose logs -f
 ```
-This brings some movement to my screen.
+This brings some movement to my screen and is less boring.
 Demo data are generated or imported during compose.

 3.    **Connection to IRIS**: